steve-lebleu/typeplate/README.md

 * Git
 * Node.js >= 14.16.0
-* NPM >= 6.14.0 or yarn
+* NPM >= 6.14.0
-* A database engine
+* A database engine with a dedicated database

-When you're ready with that, starting your project is a matter of minutes. :clock12:
+When you're with that, starting your project is a matter of minutes. :clock12:

 ### Step 1: install